BrianHicks/brianthicks.com/content/post/candy-and-allowances-parent-child-communication-in-elm.md

 Now whenever the child gets a `Candy` message and doesn't have any money it asks the parent for a little extra.
 This is the communication from the child to the parent, so now we have two-way communication.
-The best part is that neither side knows too much about the other's state.
+The best part is that neither side knows too much about the others state.
 Since they communicate over well-defined messages, as long as the `update` functions handle all the cases (which the compiler will ensure) we can't end up in an inconsistent state.
 Plus, we can add new parents to these child components in a safe way.
 Separation of concerns is